'I can die': Medvedev survives extreme heat at Tokyo Games - WHIZ News

 The problems the players faced raised questions over why organizers did not grant requests earlier in the tournament from Medvedev and other players — including top-ranked Novak Djokovic — to move all of the tennis matches at the Games to the evening.

-Organizers said immediately after Medvedev’s win that they were “considering” playing the matches later, starting Thursday.
+As Wednesday’s play neared its conclusion, organizers announced that matches would begin at 3 p.m. starting Thursday to make it easier on the players.
+Matches had been starting at 11 a.m.

-Third-seeded Stefanos Tsitsipas of Greece was also far from his best in a 2-6, 7-6 (4), 6-2 loss to 14th-seeded Ugo Humbert of France.
-Also, 12th-seeded Karen Khachanov of ROC eliminated eighth-seeded Diego Schwartzman of Argentina 6-1, 2-6, 6-1.
+Djokovic was fortunate to play later in the day after Center Court was covered by shadows.
+The Serbian great served nine aces and defeated Spanish training partner Alejandro Davidovich Fokina 6-3, 6-1 to keep his Golden Slam bid going.

-Meanwhile, Kei Nishikori of Japan reached his third straight Olympic quarterfinal by beating Ilya Ivashka of Belarus 7-6 (7), 6-0.
-Nishikori’s quarterfinal opponent will be either Djokovic or 16th-seeded Alejandro Davidovich of Spain, who were playing later.
+Djokovic’s quarterfinal opponent will be Kei Nishikori of Japan, who reached his third straight Olympic quarterfinal by beating Ilya Ivashka of Belarus 7-6 (7), 6-0.

-Djokovic is scheduled to play twice Wednesday.
-He’s also teaming up with Serbian partner Nina Stojanovic against Marcelo Melo and Luisa Stefani of Brazil in the opening round of the mixed doubles competition.
+Djokovic then won again with Serbian partner Nina Stojanovic in the opening round of the mixed doubles competition.
+They beat Marcelo Melo and Luisa Stefani of Brazil 6-3, 6-4.

 In singles, Djokovic is attempting to become the first man to achieve a Golden Slam by winning all four Grand Slam tournaments and Olympic gold in the same calendar year.